Our staff is dedicated to ensuring that your child will learn and grow!

 Bluegrass Center for Autism offers a unique learning enviroment where the child/instructor ratio is 1:1.
 BCA specializes exclusively in teachin children with autism and developmental disabilities.
 They are commited to giving kids and young adults a brighter future.
-BCA’s mission is to provide children with autism the ability to communicate with the world around thema dn to ensure they have the skills they need to be independent in adulthood adn thrive within their communities.
-Children may attend BCA beginning at the age of 4 and continue until they are 21.
+BCA’s mission is to provide children with autism the ability to communicate with the world around thema dn to ensure they have the skills they need to be independent in adulthood and thrive within their communities.
+BCA accepts individuals ages 4-21.

 Carriage House Educational Services & Preschool is owned and operated by the Kentucky Center for Special Children’s Services, Inc. In 2003, Carriage House collaborated with FEAT (Families for Effective Autism Treatment) of Louisville to extend the traditional preschool program to provide a specialized, intensive program for children with autism and other developmental disabilities.
 The Endeavor Program is geared toward serving the unique educational needs of these children.
 Today, Carriage House Educational Services & Preschool continues to provide quality services to individuals, families, organizations and educational facilities through our trained and experienced staff.